treasure-data/td-react-native-sdk/docs/api.md

 ### enableInAppPurchaseEvent
 `TreasureData.enableInAppPurchaseEvent()` <br /><br />
-**Summary**: Track in app purchase events automatically.
+Track in-app purchase events automatically.
 Optional, not enabled by default.
-You don't need to check for platform when calling this feature's APIs, they will simply be no-op.
-In app purchase event tracking is optional and not enable by default.
+You don't need to check for platform when calling this feature's APIs as they will simply be no-op.
+In-app purchase event tracking is optional and not enabled by default.

 **Example**
 ```js